Medically Reviewed By

 - Loss of appetite

-If you are experiencing these symptoms, schedule a doctor’s appointment immediately.
-You should undergo scans and testing to determine if you have mesothelioma.
+If you are experiencing these symptoms, see your doctor right away.
+You should be evaluated for the cause of your symptoms.
 This is how to receive a mesothelioma diagnosis.

 Stage 4 Mesothelioma Treatment Options